ymoretto/beehive/README.md

 [ ] Review progress so far and fix any bugs.
 [ ] Improve code structure (clean up script.js into smaller functions).
+[ ] Add connection between worker bees and qtd of collected pollen

 **_Day 8: Add a New Resource – Beeswax_**